 Section 5: Academic and Student Affairs Committee

 The Academic and Student Affairs Committee shall be charged with recommending to the board action on major curricular and educational policy issues, and on faculty personnel policies.
-The Committee shall review the long term analyses of enrollment trends, financial aid, retention and graduation rates, the market forces impacting the recruitment of domestic, international, and graduate students, and the communications and marketing strategies in support of the academic and student life functions of the institution.
-The Committee shall also recommend to the board candidates for degrees, tenure, promotion, emeritus/a status and honorary degrees in accordance with College procedures and upon recommendation of the president.
+The Committee shall recommend to the board candidates for degrees, tenure, promotion, emeritus/a status and honorary degrees in accordance with college procedures and upon recommendation of the president.
 Recognizing that the IC educational experience encompasses academic and all aspects of campus life, the Committee shall recommend to the board action on policy and oversight in respect to student services and campus life functions, athletics, residential life, civility and campus community issues.
 It shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.

 Section 6: Finance and Investment Committee

 The Finance and Investment Committee shall be charged with the review of the College’s external financings and review of the proposed annual operating budget of the College.
-The Committee shall recommend approval, revision or rejection of the proposed annual operating budget to the Board of Trustees.
-The Finance and Investment Committee shall be responsible for the development, implementation, and review of the College Investment Policy which is subject to the final approval by the Board of Trustees or by the Executive Committee.
-When necessary the Committee may recommend to the board the retention of such counsel, as it deems appropriate, to assist the College in the matter of its investments or financings.
+The Committee shall recommend the proposed annual operating budget to the Board of Trustees.
+The Finance and Investment Committee shall be responsible for the development, implementation, and review of the College Investment Policy which is subject to final approval by the Board of Trustees or by the Executive Committee.
+When necessary the Committee may recommend to the board the retention of such counsel or other advisors, as it deems appropriate, to assist the College in the matter of its investments or financings.
 It shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.

 Section 7: Audit Committee

-The Institutional Advancement Committee shall be charged with the review of the College advancement and external relations programs and ensures achievement of our ambitious goals around engagement and philanthropy through wisdom and action.
-The Institutional Advancement Committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.
+The Philanthropy and Engagement Committee shall be charged with the review of the College advancement and external relations programs and ensures achievement of our ambitious goals around engagement and philanthropy through wisdom and action.
+The Philanthropy and Engagement Committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.

 Section 9: Governance and Compensation/Assessment Committee

-The Governance Committee shall be charged with the overarching responsibility of identifying, monitoring, and customizing best practices in governance of the board and the institution; monitoring of board composition to ensure that the membership and leadership of the board consist of highly qualified and committed individuals; it shall ensure that regular programs for new trustee orientation and in-service education for current trustees are maintained and it shall develop and manage a process by which the board and individual trustees shall assess its performance on an ongoing basis.
-It serves as the agent of the board in reviewing the performance of incumbent trustees and board officers who are eligible for reelection, develops a succession planning strategy and assembles a list of qualified candidates for nomination to the board and board leadership, considers cultivation strategies for promising trustee candidates, develops programs that continue the commitment of former trustees, and proposes and periodically reviews the adequacy of the statement of trustee commitment and responsibilities as adopted by the board.
+The Governance and Compensation/Assessment Committee shall be charged with the overarching responsibility of identifying, monitoring, and customizing best practices in governance of the board and the institution; monitoring board composition to ensure that the membership and leadership of the board consist of highly qualified and committed individuals; it shall ensure that regular programs for new trustee orientation and in-service education for current trustees are maintained and it shall develop and manage a process by which the board and individual trustees shall assess its performance on an ongoing basis.
+It serves as the agent of the board in reviewing the performance of incumbent trustees and board officers who are eligible for reelection, develops a succession planning strategy and nominations for board leadership, as requested by the Board Chair, provides input on board committee membership, develops programs that continue the commitment of former trustees, and proposes and periodically reviews the adequacy of the statement of trustee commitment and responsibilities as adopted by the board.